dank101/4.4BSD-Lite2/README.md

-bution  is  sent  as  quickly as possible is to include in a single package two original copies of the appropriate Berke- ley License Agreement completed and properly signed (without change), the appropriate check properly made  out  to  ``The Regents  of  the  University of California, Computer Systems Research Group'' and a completely filled out  Site  Informa- tion  Form  and  to  send this single package to the address noted above.
+bution  is  sent  as  quickly as possible is to include in a single package two original copies of the appropriate Berke- ley License Agreement completed and properly signed (without change), the appropriate check properly made  out  to  The Regents  of  the  University of California, Computer Systems Research Group and a completely filled out  Site  Informa- tion  Form  and  to  send this single package to the address noted above.